Will Your 2025 Credit Score Get You The Home Loan You Need?

 VA loans

 A VA (Veterans Affairs) loan is available for veterans and is partially backed by the government.
-While a VA loan requires no credit score minimum, no down payment, and no PMI (Private Mortgage Insurance) to qualify, these loans are not made by the Department of Veterans Affairs but are made by private lenders and guaranteed by the VA.
+While a VA loan doesn’t require a minimum credit score, a minimum down payment, or private mortgage insurance (PMI) to qualify, it is not made by the Department of Veterans Affairs but is provided by private lenders and guaranteed by the VA.
 Typically, a lender will require a credit score of 620 or higher for a VA loan.

 USDA loans